 Leasehold does offer some advantages when living in a block – some flats will include access to a gym, have use of communal areas, parking, or a concierge.
 These are what you pay for with your ground rent and other payments, and they can make a big difference, especially with city living.
 Freehold owners will not get these advantages.

-The main issue with leasehold is the countdown of the timer – whilst a property usually increases in value generally, as a lease declines, the property devalues, and most people know they can swoop in at a cheap price when the years remaining on the lease are low.
-However, to put this in perspective, any lease over a hundred years is generally not going to be problematic, but really, the higher the better, up to 999 years.
-When leases start getting towards 60 years, there needs to be some thought as to whether you plan to sell, or renew the lease.
+The main issue with leasehold is the countdown of the timer – whilst a property usually increases in value as time passes, a leasehold property devalues as the lease goes on, and most people know they can swoop in at a cheap price when the years remaining on the lease are low.
+However, to put this in perspective, any lease over a hundred years is generally not going to be problematic - but really, the higher the better, up to 999 years.
+When leases start getting towards 60 years, there needs to be some thought as to whether you plan to sell or renew the lease.